Battle of al-Hasakah (2016): The battle

-On 16 August 2016, clashes broke out in al-Hasakah city between Asayish and NDF forces, after a small skirmish, with both sides claiming to be advancing.
+On 16 August 2016, according to pro-government Al-Masdar News, clashes broke out in al-Hasakah city between Asayish and NDF forces, after a small skirmish, with both sides claiming to be advancing.

-On 19 August, Al-Masdar News claimed that NDF fighters had advanced in the city center, capturing the New Hospital and parts of the Marsho area.
-The Syrian Arab Air Force launched 10 airstrikes on the Asayish headquarters.
-It was the first time during the Syrian civil war when the Syrian Arab Air Force launched airstrikes against the Kurdish forces.
-According some news agencies, US special forces withdrew around al-Hasakah the same day, though the CJTF–OIR increased their air patrols in the area to prevent the Syrian Air Force from bombing U.S. special forces as well as their Kurdish allies and monitor the situation.
+On 19 August, Al-Masdar claimed that NDF fighters had advanced in the city center, capturing the New Hospital and parts of the Marsho area.
+Al-Masdar said that the Syrian Arab Air Force launched 10 airstrikes on the Asayish headquarters.
+According to Kurdish sourcses, it was the first time during the Syrian civil war when the Syrian Arab Air Force launched airstrikes against the Kurdish forces.
+US special forces withdrew around al-Hasakah the same day, though the CJTF–OIR increased their air patrols in the area to prevent the Syrian Air Force from bombing U.S. special forces as well as their Kurdish allies and monitor the situation.
 Nevertheless, U.S. officials said that they were not trying to establish a no-fly zone.
 Meanwhile, heavy clashes took place in the Ghwyran area northeast of al-Hasakah and in the al-Nashweh area in the eastern city, where Kurdish forces made major progress according to the Hawar News Agency.